 1. Remove the mushroom's food source

-'All you need to do is remove the food source that the mushrooms are feeding on.
-In most cases, this will be dead or decaying plant matter,' he says.
+'All you need to do is remove the food source that the mushrooms are feeding on,' says Jason Vergara, the Founder of the World Mushroom Society.
+'In most cases, this will be dead or decaying plant matter.'

 2. Maintain your lawn